justinhj/craftinginterpreters/chapter5/README.md

 ### In Rust
 Proposal is to make a struct and matching impl for each type of `visitor`.
 That way your core data type remains a simple enum with zero functionality and all the operations on it are encoded by a stateful struct and implementation of some useful operations.

+## Grammar
+The idea of this chapter is to implement a grammar to parse the scanned program.